Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

 Arizona’s Credit for Solar Energy Devices is a state tax credit that helps homeowners save money when they install solar panels on their Arizona residence.
-This nonrefundable tax credit reduces the amount of state income tax you owe, dollar-for-dollar, making solar energy more affordable for Arizona families.
+This nonrefundable tax credit reduces the amount of state income tax you owe, dollar-for-dollar, making solar installation more affordable for Arizona families.

 To qualify for this credit, you must be an individual taxpayer who installs a solar energy device at your primary or secondary residence located in Arizona.
 The credit is nonrefundable, which means it can reduce your Arizona state tax liability to zero, but any unused credit amount cannot be refunded to you as cash.
 You’ll need to file Form 310 with your Arizona state tax return to claim this benefit.

 Arizona’s Solar and Wind Sales Tax Exemption removes state sales tax from the purchase and installation of solar and wind energy systems for your home.
-This means you won’t pay the standard Arizona sales tax rate on the equipment itself or the contractor’s installation services, providing immediate savings at the time of purchase.
+This means you won’t pay the standard Arizona sales tax (which varies by location but is typically around 5-10%) on your solar panels, inverters, batteries, and other system components, as well as the contractor’s installation services.

 Ready to start saving with solar?